 What’s more of a concern, is that text inked in OneNote UWP can’t be “inked to text” in OneNote desktop.
 Nor is it searchable there…

 The opposite is not true nevertheless, meaning any handwritten text in OneNote desktop is searchable in OneNote UWP :

 This indicates clearly that OneNote UWP’ ink format is not fully compatible with the desktop version… (or retro-compatible, since the desktop version is older).

 One last detail : OneNote UWP highlights the first result in grey, and the subsequent in yellow :

-Sometimes, the search if shown differently (as a selection) :
+Sometimes also, the search if shown differently (as a selection in a resizable box) :

 Further reading : Free vs Paid OCR article from MakeUseOf